Nils Seethaler

-Nils Seethaler (born August 18, 1981, in Berlin) is a German cultural anthropologist.
+Nils Seethaler (born August 18, 1981, in West Berlin) is a German cultural anthropologist.
 He researches historical collections of ethnological objects and human remains.

 Personal life

-Nils Seethaler was born in Berlin-Lichterfelde and spent his youth in Berlin and in Morschen in northern Hesse.
+Nils Seethaler was born in Berlin-Lichterfelde and spent his youth in Berlin, Rocky Point (Australia) and in Morschen in northern Hesse (Germany).
 After graduating from the Elisabeth Knipping School in Kassel in 2000, Seethaler studied at the Freie Universität Berlin Ethnology with Georg Pfeffer and Markus Schindlbeck, literary studies with Ulrich Profitlich and Volker Mertens and political science with Fritz Vilmar and Walter Rothholz.
 Since 2012 he has been coordinating the archive of the Berlin Society for Anthropology, Ethnology and Prehistory at the Archaeological Center of the Staatliche Museen zu Berlin.
 Seethaler lives and works in Berlin.

 He is married and has a daughter and a son.